Five Vehicle Choices For Plumbers

 The Ford Transit is an easily-customizable van that is also easy on the wallet.
 The Transit has a turbocharged, V6 EcoBoost engine, which means better gas mileage and fuel cost savings in the long run.
 The vehicle has both regular and long-wheelbase options, as well as different roof heights.
 If you frequently park in garages, clearance may be a priority.
 But if you or your employees are tall, you may opt for the 77” high roof option, so you won’t be hunched over while grabbing tools from the back.

-As an added bonus, the 2019 models are equipped with a 4G modem so you can run your business from your van without going over data.
+As an added bonus, the 2019 and newer models are equipped with a 4G modem so you can run your business from your van without going over data.
 The Ford Transit van is known for being extremely reliable with minimal maintenance costs, so it’s especially great if you are just starting a fleet and want something simple yet capable.

 Maximizing Storage with the Knapheide KUV